linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 for EMU; for instance, allowing the formation of an ECB. !e Treaty also set out the conditions under which

 a country would be eligible for joining EMU.
-Only countries that meet all four of the following conditions, the

-410

-The European Monetary System and European Monetary Union

-so-called 'convergence criteria', had the right to join the EMU at the outset, and these conditions also apply to

-prospective new EMU entrants (see section 16.31):
+Only countries that meet all four of the following conditions, the so-called 'convergence criteria', had the right to join the EMU at the outset, and these conditions also apply to prospective new EMU entrants (see section 16.31):

-1. Average consumer price in$ation in the country should not be more than 1.5% above that of the three

-countries with the lowest in$ation rates;
+1. Average consumer price inflation in the country should not be more than 1.5% above that of the three countries with the lowest inflation rates;

-A country should not have an excessive budget deficit, with the reference rate being that it should not

-exceed 3% of GDP;
+2. A country should not have an excessive budget deficit, with the reference rate being that it should not exceed 3% of GDP;

-3. !e outstanding public-sector debt (national debt) of the country should not exceed 60% of GDP;
+3. The outstanding public-sector debt (national debt) of the country should not exceed 60% of GDP;
-4. Average nominal long-term interest rates in the year of examination should not be more than 2%

-above that of the three countries with the lowest in$ation rates.
+4. Average nominal long-term interest rates in the year of examination should not be more than 2% above that of the three countries with the lowest inflation rates.

 It should be noted that in respect of the Maastricht criteria there were two big let-out clauses.
-Firstly, in respect

-- f fiscal deficits a country might be permitted to join with a deficit above 3% of GDP if 'the ratio has declined substantially and continuously and reached a level that comes close to the reference value; or, alternatively, the excess over the reference value is only exceptional and temporary and the ratio remains close to the reference value'.
-Secondly, in respect of the levels of national debt, a country might be permitted to join the EMU with national debts above 60% if 'the ratio is su'ciently diminishing and approaching the reference value at a satisfactory pace'. !e latter let-out clause became very significant when the European Commission made its assessment of eligible entrants in 1998.
+Firstly, in respect of fiscal deficits a country might be permitted to join with a deficit above 3% of GDP if 'the ratio has declined substantially and continuously and reached a level that comes close to the reference value; or, alternatively, the excess over the reference value is only exceptional and temporary and the ratio remains close to the reference value'.
+Secondly, in respect of the levels of national debt, a country might be permitted to join the EMU with national debts above 60% if 'the ratio is sufficiently diminishing and approaching the reference value at a satisfactory pace'.
+The latter let-out clause became very significant when the European Commission made its assessment of eligible entrants in 1998.

-In addition to the four criteria, the currency of a country was expected to have respected normal margins

-- f $uctuation and not have been devalued within the ERM in the two years prior to a country joining EMU.
-!e United Kingdom and Denmark were in a different position from the other EU countries since they were)not required to join EMU even if they met the convergence criteria. !e United Kingdom negotiated an 'opt-out' which was set out in a Protocol attached to the Treaty. !e Protocol stated that the UK was not

-- bliged to join Stage 3 without a separate decision by its government and Parliament.
+In addition to the four criteria, the currency of a country was expected to have respected normal margins of fluctuation and not have been devalued within the ERM in the two years prior to a country joining EMU.
+The United Kingdom and Denmark were in a different position from the other EU countries since they were not required to join EMU even if they met the convergence criteria.
+The United Kingdom negotiated an 'opt-out' which was set out in a Protocol attached to the Treaty.
+The Protocol stated that the UK was not obliged to join Stage 3 without a separate decision by its government and Parliament.
 Denmark decided not to join Stage 3 but had the right to revoke this decision in accordance with its constitution.
 Subsequently, it was agreed that actual (not forecast!)
 1997 data would be used for assessing which countries were eligible to join EMU in conjunction with forecasts for 1998, the decision being taken by a qualified majority vote in May 1998.
 Sweden effectively made itself ineligible for EMU entrance by not permitting the krona to participate in the ERM system for the two years prior to EMU.

-16.16 AN EVALUATION OF THE MAASTRICHT CRITERIA

-!e Maastricht criteria were primarily motivated by a German desire to ensure that the qualifying members

-for EMU had a strong fiscal and monetary background.
-Having an ECB with voting members made up from

-countries with a sound financial background was viewed as an essential foundation for ensuring that the

-euro would turn out to be a sound currency with similar attributes to the Deutschmark.
-Another way of

-saying roughly the same thing was that the Germans were keen to exclude countries with a poor economic

-record and a high propensity to print money when faced with economic di'culty (such as Italy and Greece).
+### 16.16 An Evaluation of the Maastricht Criteria

+The Maastricht criteria were primarily motivated by a German desire to ensure that the qualifying members for EMU had a strong fiscal and monetary background.
+Having an ECB with voting members made up from countries with a sound financial background was viewed as an essential foundation for ensuring that the euro would turn out to be a sound currency with similar attributes to the Deutschmark.
+Another way of saying roughly the same thing was that the Germans were keen to exclude countries with a poor economic record and a high propensity to print money when faced with economic difficulty (such as Italy and Greece).
-While the basic idea of including only countries with sound economies and sound fiscal policies as a basis

-for ensuring a sound monetary union has significant merits, the Maastricht criteria have been subjected to
+While the basic idea of including only countries with sound economies and sound fiscal policies as a basis for ensuring a sound monetary union has significant merits, the Maastricht criteria have been subjected to numerous criticisms.

-numerous criticisms.

-One criticism was that the Maastricht criteria were very arbitrary both in relation to the targets set and

-the targets chosen. !e choice of 3% for the budget deficit to GDP ratio and 60% for the government debt to
+One criticism was that the Maastricht criteria were very arbitrary both in relation to the targets set and the targets chosen.
+The choice of 3% for the budget deficit to GDP ratio and 60% for the government debt to GDP ratio were clearly arbitrary – the limits could easily be raised to say 3.5% and 80% respectively without creating a confidence crisis and permitting more founding members.
+In addition, in the run-up to EMU there was evidence that some governments were massaging their fiscal deficits to meet the criteria.

-411

-International Finance

-GDP ratio were clearly arbitrary – the limits could easily be raised to say 3.5% and 80% respectively without

-creating a confidence crisis and permitting more founding members.
-In addition, in the run-up to EMU there

-was evidence that some governments were massaging their fiscal deficits to meet the criteria.

-Another major criticism was that the national debt criterion was not really appropriate since it looked

-- nly on the liability side, ignoring state-owned assets.
+Another major criticism was that the national debt criterion was not really appropriate since it looked only on the liability side, ignoring state-owned assets.
 A government could have a high national debt, but the value of state-owned assets might mean it has a low net liability or even a positive net asset position; whereas a government with a lower national debt might have relatively few state-owned assets and a lower net asset position relative to its GDP.
 Many have criticized the choice of targets as being only financially oriented, having nothing to say on the real economy, such as economic growth, the balance of payments and the rate of unemployment.
 Indeed, the narrow focus on financial criteria may have imposed an excessive degree of fiscal austerity on Europe in the run-up to EMU, implying higher unemployment and lower economic growth, than would otherwise have been the case.

-A significant critique of the Maastricht conditions was made by Paul De Grauwe (1996), who pointed out

-that countries like Italy and Belgium would have less of a public debt problem and lower fiscal deficits if they

-were allowed to join the EMU. !is is because outside of EMU they had to pay high interest rates on their

-public debts since financial markets feared that they would resort to printing money to repay their debts,
+A significant critique of the Maastricht conditions was made by Paul De Grauwe (1996), who pointed out that countries like Italy and Belgium would have less of a public debt problem and lower fiscal deficits if they were allowed to join the EMU.
+This is because outside of EMU they had to pay high interest rates on their public debts since financial markets feared that they would resort to printing money to repay their debts,

 and as such they had a significant in$ation risk premium built into their interest rates.
 In a monetary union